-The dependent variables utilized in the present study are formed from an extract of quarterly observations of county-level employment and earnings for sub-sectors of the U.S. retail industry for the years 1990-2005.
-Specifically the sectors analyzed are Food and Beverage Stores (NAICS 445), Supermarkets (NAICS 44511), Convenience Stores (NAICS 44512), Specialty Food Stores (NAICS 4452), Beer, Wine, and Liquor Stores (NAICS 4453), Gasoline Stations (NAICS 447), Sporting Goods, Hobby, Book, and Music Stores (NAICS 451), General Merchandise Stores (NAICS 452), Department Stores (NAICS 4521), and Miscellaneous Store
+Drawing from the QCEW, the dependent variables utilized in the present study are formed from an extract of quarterly observations of county-level employment and earnings for sub-sectors of the U.S. retail industry for the years 1990-2005.
+Specifically the sectors analyzed are Food and Beverage Stores (NAICS 445), Supermarkets (NAICS 44511), Convenience Stores (NAICS 44512), Specialty Food Stores (NAICS 4452), Beer, Wine, and Liquor Stores (NAICS 4453), Gasoline Stations (NAICS 447), Sporting Goods, Hobby, Book, and Music Stores (NAICS 451), General Merchandise Stores (NAICS 452), Department Stores (NAICS 4521), and Miscellaneous Store Retailers (NAICS 453).
+The method for selecting these sectors is provided in detail in the next section of the paper.